bcgov/des-git-workflows/README.md

 ```

 #### Usage
-The workflow can be called from another workflow file or triggered manually.
+The workflow can be called from another workflow file.
 It runs on Ubuntu latest with the default PHP version.

 #### Basic Usage
 ```yaml